Foundation basics

 Immediate Income Tax Deductions

 One of the most significant benefits that donors can take advantage of when contributing to a private foundation is the potential for substantial tax savings, including the opportunity to receive immediate income tax deductions.
-Both federal and state tax law allow donors the ability to claim these contributions as an itemized deduction on their income tax returns, albeit with certain limitations in place.
+Both federal and state tax laws allow donors to claim these contributions as an itemized deduction on their income tax returns, albeit with certain limitations in place.
+However, it is important to note that contributions to private foundations offer less favorable deduction limits compared to public charities.
 For instance, cash contributions can be deducted up to 30% of the donor's adjusted gross income (AGI), while contributions of appreciated property, such as stocks, can be deducted up to 20% of AGI.
-If contributions are over these limitations, a five year carry forward of the excess contribution is available.
+If contributions exceed these limitations, a five-year carryforward of the excess contribution is available.

-Donating long-term appreciated assets to a foundation is a strategic way to minimize your capital gains tax liability while maximizing your charitable impact.
-When you contribute assets such as stocks, mutual funds, or real estate, you can deduct the fair market value of the donation from your income taxes and potentially eliminate the 20% capital gains tax and the 3.8% Medicare surtax on net investment income.
-It’s important to note that these assets can be publicly traded or non-publicly traded, including shares of a private business.
+Donating long-term appreciated public securities to a foundation is a strategic way to minimize your capital gains tax liability while maximizing your charitable impact.
+When you contribute assets such as stocks, mutual funds, or bonds that you have held for more than one year, you can typically deduct the fair market value of the donation from your income taxes and potentially eliminate the 20% capital gains tax and the 3.8% Medicare surtax on net investment income.
+It's important to note that donations of publicly traded assets allow for a deduction at their fair market value, whereas non-publicly traded assets are generally limited to a deduction based on the cost basis, which is the original purchase price.

 Now, let’s consider the alternative scenario where the donor contributes the stock directly to a foundation.
-In this case, the foundation can then sell the stock exempt from capital gains tax.
-However, the foundation will incur a 1.39% excise tax on the net investment income.
-This means that from the $100,000 proceeds of the stock sale, the foundation will pay $1,390 in excise tax (1.39% of $100,000).
-After paying the excise tax, the foundation is left with a net amount of $98,610 ($100,000 - $1,390).
-This is significantly higher than the $76,200 that would be left if the donor sold the stock and donated the after-tax proceeds.
-This is a win-win situation that allows the donor to maximize their charitable impact while also potentially benefiting from a tax deduction for the fair market value of the donated stock.
+In this case, the foundation can sell the stock without incurring capital gains tax.
+However, the foundation will pay a 1.39% excise tax on the net investment income.
+From the $100,000 proceeds of the stock sale, the foundation would pay $1,390 in excise tax (1.39% of $100,000), leaving $98,610 earmarked for charitable purposes.
+Although this amount is reserved for charitable giving, the donor retains control over how the foundation ultimately distributes it.
+This is significantly higher than the $76,200 that would remain if the donor sold the stock and donated the after-tax proceeds.
+This approach allows the donor to maximize their charitable impact while also potentially benefiting from a tax deduction based on the fair market value of the donated stock.

 Estate and Gift Tax Advantages for Donors